Your Subdivision

 Details Tab

-There are Surveyor, Council, and Utilities areas.
+Under the details tab, there are Surveyor, Council, and Utilities areas.
 There are many useful documents that you may need on this page.

 In the Surveyor area (“Applicant Contact”), you can find and download the plan of subdivision or title.
 You may need to download these to provide to contractors or include in authority applications.